karyma101/handbook/JAVASCRIPT/README.md

 # Javascript

 Javascript is a dynamic typed single threaded programming language.
-Javascript is parsed line by line.
+Javascript is an interpreted language and is read line by line.
+Each browser has its own Javascript engine which either interprets the code or use some sort of lazy compilation.

 ## Table of Content
   1. [Primitive Types](#primitive-type-&-value)